Fallout 2: Plot

 In 2241, the primitive town of Arroyo suffers the worst drought on record.
-Faced with the calamity, the village elder asks the direct descendant of the Vault Dweller, referred to as the Chosen One, to perform the quest of retrieving a Garden of Eden Creation Kit (GECK) for Arroyo.
-The GECK is a device that can create thriving communities out of the post-apocalyptic wasteland.
-The player, assuming the role of the Chosen One, is given nothing more than the Vault Dweller's jumpsuit, a RobCo PIPBoy 2000, a Vault 13 water flask, a spear and some cash to start on their mission.
+Faced with the calamity, the village elder, daughter of the Vault Dweller, tasks her child referred to as the Chosen One to retrieve a Garden of Eden Creation Kit (G.E.C.K.) for Arroyo.
+The G.E.C.K. is a device that can create thriving communities out of the post-apocalyptic wasteland.
+The player, assuming the role of the Chosen One, is given the Vault Dweller's jumpsuit, a RobCo PIPBoy 2000, a Vault 13 water flask, a spear and some cash to start on their mission.

-The Chosen One eventually finds Vault 13, the supposed location of a GECK, devoid of the majority of its former human inhabitants and instead inhabited by intelligent Deathclaws.
-The Chosen One then returns to find their village captured by the deep state remnants of the United States government known as "The Enclave".
-The Enclave often terrorizes the inhabitants of the continental United States with their supreme arsenal of advanced technology.
+The Chosen One finds Vault 13, the supposed location of a G.E.C.K., devoid of the majority of its former human inhabitants and instead inhabited by intelligent Deathclaws.
+The Chosen One returns to find their village captured by the remnants of the United States government known as "The Enclave".
+The Enclave terrorizes the inhabitants of the continental United States with their supreme arsenal of advanced technology.
 The Chosen One, through various means, activates an ancient oil tanker and engages its autopilot, thus allowing them to reach the Enclave's main base on an offshore oil rig.
 It is revealed that the dwellers of Vault 13 were captured as well, to be used as test subjects for the Forced Evolutionary Virus (FEV).
 Vault 13 was supposed to be closed for 200 years as part of a government experiment, making them perfect test subjects.
-The Enclave modified the FEV into an airborne disease, designed to attack any living creatures with mutated DNA through a jet stream.
+The Enclave modified the FEV into an airborne disease, designed to attack any living creatures with mutated DNA.
 With all genetic impurities removed, the Enclave (who remain protected from radiation) could take over.
-The Chosen One frees both their fellow villagers from Arroyo and the Vault 13 dwellers from Enclave control and subsequently destroys the Enclave's oil rig, killing Dick Richardson, the President of the United States, as well as a genetically modified Secret Service enforcer named Frank Horrigan.
-In the end, the inhabitants of Vault 13 and the Arroyo villagers create a new prosperous community with the help of the GECK.
+The Chosen One frees both their fellow villagers from Arroyo and the Vault 13 dwellers from Enclave control and subsequently destroys the Enclave's oil rig, killing Dick Richardson (Jeffrey Jones), the President of the United States, and Frank Horrigan (Michael Dorn), a cybernetic Super Mutant working for the Enclave's Secret Service.
+In the end, the inhabitants of Vault 13 and the Arroyo villagers usher in a new era of prosperity to the dying village with the help of the G.E.C.K., turning Arroyo into a flourishing city.